pedrosalasrojo/o_tree/README.md

-# o_tree
+# Opportunity tree and Reward/Compensation Scores

-Opportunity Tree (Moramarco D., Brunori P., and Salas-Rojo, P. 2024)
+Set of Functions to estimate the Opportunity Tree (O-tree) and the Reward and Compensation Scores as defined in Moramarco et al. (2024).